 Together with k queues, a stack of free slots in arr is also maintained.
 The top of this stack is stored in a variable ‘free’.

 All entries in front are initialized as -1 to indicate that all queues are empty.
-All entries next[i] are initialized as i+1 because all slots are free initially and pointing to next slot.
-Top of free stack, ‘free’ is initialized as 0.
+All entries next[i] are initialized as i+1 because all slots are free initially and pointing to the next slot.
+Top of the free stack, ‘free’ is initialized as 0.

 Following is C++ implementation of the above idea.